grafana/grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 > Ad-hoc queries are queries that are made interactively, with the purpose of exploring data.
 An ad-hoc query is commonly followed by another, more specific query.

 1. Click the menu icon and, in the sidebar, click **Explore**.
+A dropdown menu for the list of available data sources is on the upper-left side.
 The Prometheus data source that you added will already be selected.
+If not, choose Prometheus.
 1. Confirm that you're in code mode by checking the **Builder/Code** toggle at the top right corner of the query panel.
 1. In the query editor, where it says _Enter a PromQL query…_, enter `tns_request_duration_seconds_count` and then press Shift + Enter.
    A graph appears.